-It is said the negro will be taken to the scene of his crime, near the Ellisville railroad tracks, where he attacked Miss Meek, and will be stood up where
+It is said the negro will be taken to the scene of his crime, near the Ellisville railroad tracks, where he attacked Miss Meek, and will be stood up where everybody can see him.

-Some of the angry citizens, it is said, want Hartfield lynched. while others want him burned.
+everybody can see him.
+Some of the angry citizens, it is said, want Hartfield lynched, while others want him burned.

-ELLISVILLE, Miss., June 26 .-(Special)-Walter Crawley and Will Rogers, two farmers, were members of the posse who shot Hartfield in the shoulder, and affected his capture.
+ELLISVILLE, Miss., June 26.- (Special)-Walter Crawley and Will Rogers, two farmers, were members of the posse who shot Hartfield in the shoulder, and affected his capture.

-Three thousand strangers are in Ellisville today to witness the dis-position of John Hartfield, negro assailant of Miss Meek.
+Three thousand strangers are in Ellisville today to witness the disposition of John Hartfield, negro assailant of Miss Meck.
 Officers are unable to control

-HATTIESBURG, Miss., June 26. -John Hartfield, negro assailant of an Ellisville young woman, has been brought to Ellisville from Collins and is guarded by officers in the office of Dr. Carter in that
+HATTIESBURG, Miss., June 28, -John Hartfield, negro assailant of an Ellisville young woman, has been brought to Ellisville from Collins and is guarded by officers in the office of Dr. Carter in that city.

 He is wounded in the shoulder.
-The officers have agreed to turn him over to the people at 4 o'clock. this afternoon when it is expected he will be burned.
+The officers have agreed to turn him over to the people at 4 o'clock, this afternoon when it is expected he will be burned.